 countGenes A logic indicating whether it is the number of genes (if TRUE) or isoform switches (if FALSE) which primary result in gain/loss that are counted.
 Default plot A logic indicting whether the analysis should be plotted.
-If TRUE and returnResult localTheme General ggplo2 theme with which the plot is made, see ?ggplot2::theme for more info.
-Default is theme_bw(base_size = 14).
+If TRUE and returnResult localTheme General ggplo2 theme with which the plot is made, see ?ggplot2::theme for returnResult A logic indicating whether the analysis should be returned as a data.frame.
+If

-The minimum number of events (total gain/loss) must be present before the result is visualized.
-Default is 10.
+The minimum number of events (total gain/loss) must be present before the